at0mMR/atomus-tam-research/README.md

 - Scoring calculation and tier assignment ✅
 - HubSpot record creation/update ✅

+**Interactive Notebooks:** 🆕 Ready for immediate use
+- API debugging and validation tools available
+- Complete workflow demonstration ready
+- Scoring optimization analysis prepared

 ## Development Notes

 This project follows a **modular, configuration-driven approach**:
 - All parameters externalized to config files
 - Comprehensive error handling and logging
 - Independent module testing capability
+- Interactive analysis notebooks for debugging
 - Easy debugging and modification
 - Production-ready API rate limiting

-## Contributing

-- Each function is independently testable
-- Detailed logging for every operation
-- No hardcoded values (configuration-driven)
-- Clear error messages for debugging

 ---

-**Status:** 🟢 **Functional MVP Ready** - Core pipeline operational, needs web research module completion and testing organization.
+**Status:** 🟢 **MVP Ready for Production Testing**

+The core pipeline is fully operational with comprehensive testing tools.
+Use the interactive notebooks to validate your API setup and explore the complete workflow before scaling to production.

+**🚀 Start with `notebooks/debugging_tools.ipynb` to validate your setup!**